 Look for concrete solutions to address the feedback: “I’d love to hear your ideas on how I might handle this differently in the future.”

 Hopefully, by this point in the conversation, you can agree on the issues that were raised.
 Once you articulate what you will do going forward, and thank the person again for the feedback, you can close the conversation and move on.

 That said, if it’s a larger issue, or something presented by your boss, you may want to ask for a follow-up meeting to ask more questions and get agreement on next steps.
 And that’s OK—it’ll give you time to process the feedback, seek advice from others, and think about solutions.

 Constructive criticism is often the only way we learn about our weaknesses—without it we can’t improve.
 When we’re defensive, instead of accepting and gracious, we run the risk of missing out on this important insight.
-Remember, feedback is not easy to give and it’s certainly not easy to receive, but it will help us now and in the long run.
+Remember, feedback’s not easy to give and it’s certainly not easy to receive, but it’ll help us now and in the long run.